akalouis/akalouis.github.io/_posts/2025-06-28-can-you-mathematically-measure-fun-you-could-not-until-now.md

 **Problem: Games Get Old Over Time**

-Same game, getting bored over time...
+> Same game, getting bored over time...
+>

-It is me, ...therefore subjective, right?
+> "It is me, ...therefore subjective, right?"

 Have you ever experienced a game getting boring over time?

-The Local Anticipation Formula shown above was so general, beautiful, gorgeous, elegant, pure, generous, marvelous, robust, lovely, ... **it could be applied recursively!**
+The Local Anticipation Formula shown above was so general, beautiful, gorgeous, elegant, pure, generous, marvelous, robust, lovely, ... it could be applied **recursively!**

 By applying it recursively, we can extract multiple components of anticipation with varying depth, such as **A₁ + A₂ + A₃ + ...**